MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/apply-pattern-content.md

 ## Principles and implementation

-The following table lists the principles of the reliable web app pattern and how to implement those principles in the web app.
+The following table lists the principles of the reliable web app pattern and how to implement those principles in your web app.
 For more information, see [Reliable web app pattern overview](../overview.md).

 *Table 1.
 Pattern principles and how to implement them.*